What are cannabis terpenes? Better yet, what is your favorite cannabis strain and why?

 The two questions go hand-in-hand.

-In fact, if you only focus on THC versus CBD when selecting cannabis products, you’re doing it wrong.
+In fact, if you only focus on high THC levels when selecting cannabis products, you’re doing it wrong.

-The truth is that everything we love about cannabis is underpinned by a range of fascinating molecules that make up the plant’s various scents and psychoactive effects.
+The truth is that everything we love about cannabis is underpinned by a range of fascinating molecules that make up the plant’s various scents while impacting its psychoactive effects.

-In other words, cannabis flowers possess a variety of complex phytochemical cocktails.
-The more you learn about these advantageous chemical constituents, the more you’ll understand why you like specific cannabis strains or dislike others.
+Essentially, cannabis flowers possess a variety of complex phytochemical cocktails.
+The more you learn about these advantageous chemical constituents, especially the terpenes, the more you’ll understand why you like specific cannabis strains or dislike others.

 While the cannabinoid family often occupies the limelight – every herbal enthusiast knows their THC from their CBD – a lot of cannabis lovers overlook the beautiful chemistry of terpenes.